weaveworks-guides/weave-net-legacy/weave-cloud-microservices/cloud-guide-part-2-deploy-continuous-delivery.md

 * `$YOUR_QUAY_USERNAME` is your Quay.io username.

 You must specify a tag for the image.
 Flux will not recognize the image if there is no tag.
-Since Flux replaces tags with a specific version every time it does a release and so it is best not to use `:latest` as a tag.
+Since Flux replaces tags with a specific version every time it does a release, it is best not to use `:latest` as a tag in this file.

-Commit and push this change to your GitHub fork:
+Commit and push the change to your GitHub fork:

 ```
 git commit -m "Update front-end to refer to my fork." manifests/front-end-dep.yaml
 git push
 ```

-Then go to [Travis-CI](https://travis-ci.org/) and watch as the image is built, unit-tested and then pushed it to the Docker Registry,  [Quay.io](https://quay.io).
+Then go to [Travis-CI](https://travis-ci.org/) and watch as the image is built, unit-tested and then pushed to the Docker Registry,  [Quay.io](https://quay.io).

 ##Deploy the Sock Shop to Kubernetes

 Deploy the Socks Shop to Kubernetes.
-This is the last time you will have to run `kubectl` in this demo: after this, everything can be controlled and automated via Flux service, `fluxctl`.
+This is the last time you will run `kubectl` in this demo.
+After this, everything can be controlled and automated via Flux service, `fluxctl`.

 ```
 cd ~/microservices-demo/deploy/kubernetes
 kubectl apply -f manifests
 ```

-Now wait for the Socks Shop to deploy, and find the NodePort by running:
+Wait for the Socks Shop to deploy.
+When finished, find the NodePort by running:

 ~~~
 kubectl describe svc front-end -n sock-shop